Before I get back to the 14er’s, I wanted to provide some highlights from a section hike of the Colorado Trail and a reunios with a Tramily member.

 We stopped at the Middle Fork of the Swan River to camp, having hiked 23 miles on this day.
 I’ve hiked this stretch of trail from Denver to Breckenridge 3 times now, camping at the North Fork the previous 2 times, so it was nice to stay in a different spot.
 Plus, we meet some really cool hikers, who we hung out with until after 9 am the next morning.
 We weren’t in a hurry, since we only had about 8 miles to go to make it into Breck.
 In fact, we took the lazy route and just walked the road out.
 To our even greater surprise, a guy in a truck drove by and offered us a ride in the back.
 We didn’t even have thumbs out, figuring hitching wasn’t a possibility.
 The back of the truck seemed safe enough, so we jumped in, making it to Breck just in time for lunch.
 YoYo decided to head back to Denver and resume the CT where it begins in the San Juans, so we parted ways.
 It was so great to be able to hike with him again, if only for a few days!

-A few miles into the hike, we were surprised to see a sign pointing to Frisco.
-Had we done our research, we would have discovered that several trails lead right from town, bisecting the CT.
+A few miles into the hike, I surprised to see a sign pointing to Frisco.
+Had I done my research, I would have discovered that several trails lead right from town, bisecting the CT.
 This would have added quite a few miles to the day but is something to keep in mind for next time.
-We continued up up up and were soon hiking for several miles above tree-line.
+I continued up up up and was soon hiking for several miles above tree-line.
 The views are epic on this stretch.

 As you can see, this could also be a terrible stretch to do in a thunderstorm.
 On this day, there was a bit of rain around but not much thunder, thank goodness.
-We had a pretty easy time of it and were shortly back in town, heading towards our next adventure.
+I had a pretty easy time of it and was shortly back in town, heading towards my next adventure.

 Up next: my completion of the “Red Line” of the CDT through CO.